 4 cups powdered sugar

 2. Into a large mixing bowl, add flour, sugar, coconut, baking soda, cinnamon, and salt, and combine.
-Add canola oil, applesauce, pineapple, and vanilla and mix well until combined.
+Add canola oil, applesauce, pineapple, and vanilla and mix well.
 Add carrots and mix well until incorporated.

 3. Into prepared cake pans, evenly divide batter and bake for 45 to 50 minutes, until a butter knife inserted comes out clean.
 Remove from oven and let cool.